 Move!
-Physical activity triggers the release of endorphins (another happy hormone) in the brain.
-It doesn’t need to be intense or long, difficult sessions.
-Simply aim to increase your heartbeat, maybe by taking a light stroll, playing with family or friends or just walking the family dog.
+Physical activity triggers the release of endorphins (happy hormones) in the brain.
+It doesn’t need to be intense, long or difficult.
+Simply aim to increase your heart rate, maybe by taking a light stroll, playing with family or friends, or just walking the family dog.
 If you really don’t like to move, laugh!
-It exercises your diaphragm, contracts your abs, works out your shoulders, provides a good workout for the heart and leaves muscles more relaxed!
-Read more about the ‘5 best exercises you can ever do‘.
+It exercises your diaphragm, contracts your abs, works out your shoulders, provides a good workout for the heart and leaves your muscles more relaxed!
+Read more about 5 of the best exercises you can ever do.

 10. Express your own creativity

-Paint, write, draw, sculpt, play music, do some DIY, cook, do some gardening… Whenever you enter your own imaginary world, you can express the thoughts you might usually ignore, and then go through a sort-of catharsis.
-The process of imagining or creating (even badly), activates the part of your brain which exacerbates one of your senses and cancels out everything else.
-It helps you pay more attention and appreciate details you might usually overlook.
-For more information about the arts and their connection to health and wellbeing, read more here.
+Paint, write, draw, sculpt, play music, do some DIY, cook, do some gardening… Whenever you enter your own imaginary world, you can express the thoughts you might usually ignore, and this can be very cathartic.
+The process of imagining or creating (even badly), activates the part of your brain that heightens just one of your senses and cancels out everything else.
+It helps you to pay closer attention and appreciate details you might usually overlook.
+For more information, read about the arts and their connection to health and wellbeing here.

 11. Choose Quality over Quantity

-Holidays are not a time to catch-up with all the exercise, books, and good resolutions you set for your year.
-Holidays should be for focusing on wellbeing, slowing down, and savouring the moment.
+Holidays shouldn’t be seen as a chance to catch up on your annual quota for exercise, reading and other worthwhile activities.
+Holidays should be for focusing on wellbeing, slowing down and savouring the moment.
 Set positive reminders to do enjoyable tasks, but try to avoid stressful ones.
 If you try to pack too much in, both your planning and relaxing time will become burdens.
 Try only setting a broad plan with no finer details.
-For the last few months, life has been unpredictable and demanding on you, it is now time for it to positively surprise you!
+For the last few months, life has been unpredictable and demanding.
+Now is the time to let life take you by surprise, in the best way!